ongas/hs-price-tracker/price_tracker_developer_guide.md

 ## 7. Best Practices

+- **Zero Price Indicates Extraction Bug:** A product offer with a zero price (`0.0`) is considered an invalid state and indicates a bug in the extraction logic.
+It should not be treated as a valid product price.
+The system should aim to extract a non-zero price for active offers.
 - Confirm access before assuming file or service availability.
 - Use targeted log review (tail, grep) instead of reviewing entire logs.
 - Adhere to project conventions for formatting and code style.